wenghengcong/BeeFun-Pro/README_En.md

 ### TODO

 Now,I should improve the quality of the application first.

+All developer work on branch developer,if you want to check the progress,move [here](https://github.com/wenghengcong/Coderpursue/tree/developer)

 Also,I will add these features to next version.

 - v1.0.1